shishenyxx/PASM/README.md

 ![image](https://github.com/user-attachments/assets/86e1da03-23a3-4537-975e-6b7f831e3ea0)

 1. Primers for the amplicons are designed based on the [Primer3 Command Line version](https://github.com/shishenyxx/primer3).
-Alternative homozygous SNPs with 0 reference bases from preliminary sequencing data is recommended as negative controls.
+Alternative homozygous SNPs with 0 reference bases from preliminary sequencing data are recommended as negative controls.
 Heterozygous SNPs with bulk AF around 50% or known heterozygous in the proband can be used as positive controls.
 2. After amplicon design and sequencing, data is mapped, indel realigned and the base quality scores recalibrated.
 3. Decision boundaries are based on a] the 1-(95% binomial lower CI of alt homo) (95% percentile for an FDR of 0.05 for homozygous); b] assuming no reverse mutation, the 95% binomial lower CI of hets (95% percentile for an FDR of 0.05 for heterozygous).